-If you are considering the keto diet but want a cycling approach, here is what you should know regarding its benefits, drawbacks and guidelines.
+If you are considering the standard keto diet but want a cycling approach, here is what you should know regarding its benefits, drawbacks and guidelines.
 Since people vary, this cycling method might be the best option for your needs and offer more flexibility.

-If you are on the keto diet, and you’re struggling to eat so few carbs a day, you might want to look into keto cycling, which is a less restrictive and more sustainable way to get the benefits of a ketogenic lifestyle but with having more freedom.
+If you are on a low-carb keto diet, and you’re struggling to eat so few carbs a day, you might want to look into keto cycling, which is a less restrictive and more sustainable way to get the benefits of a ketogenic lifestyle but with having more freedom.
 A keto cycle might involve doing full on normal keto for a few days and then adding in more carbs for one day.

 Keto Cycling vs Carb Cycling

-Carb cycling is more about high protein, moderate fat intake, so you are not really in ketosis in the same way that you would be on keto cycling, where you’d eat moderate protein and high fat 1.
+Carb cycling is more about high protein, moderate fat intake, so you are not really in ketosis in the same way that you would be on keto cycling, where you’d eat moderate protein and high fat.1.

 Plus on keto cycling, your carb intake is lower than it would be on carb cycling, too.
 So, there’s less flexibility in macro ability and requirements.
 Yet for both you might cycle on days where you are working out or have more activity, generally, as you’d need the added fuel.